OliPi-Project/olipi-moode/README.md

 ## ❓ Troubleshooting

-If you encounter issues (black screen, IR remote not detected, GPIO not working, etc.), please check the [Troubleshooting guide](./TROUBLESHOOTING.md).
+If you encounter issues (black screen, IR remote not detected, GPIO not working, etc.), please check the [FAQ & Troubleshooting guide](./TROUBLESHOOTING.md).

 ---